jatinsharma0e0/BrickBreaker/replit.md

 This project has been converted to a pure HTML5, CSS3, and JavaScript Brick Breaker game.
 The project now consists of a standalone game that runs directly in the browser without any frameworks, build tools, or server dependencies.
 The original React/Express architecture has been replaced with a simple file structure for maximum compatibility and ease of deployment.

+## Recent Changes (Updated July 24, 2025)

+- **Migration Completed**: Successfully migrated from Replit Agent to standard Replit environment
+- **Multi-ball Launch Fix**: Fixed issue where only one ball would launch when multi-ball powerup was collected while ball was attached to paddle
+- **Enhanced Visual Feedback**: Added red warning glow effect to large paddle powerup in the final 2 seconds before it expires
+- **Python 3.11 Installation**: Added Python 3.11 for HTTP server functionality

 ## User Preferences

 Preferred communication style: Simple, everyday language.